JAMKuttan/Variant_Germline/docs/index.md

 ##Workflow Parameters

-    fastq - Choose one or more RNASeq read files to process.
+    fastq - Choose one or more FastQ read files to process.

     genome - Choose a genomic reference (genome).